todroth/personal-blog/content/blog/2019-10-09-get-rid-of-null/index.md

 ---
-title: Get rid of Null in your Java code and experience the power of Optionals
+title: Get rid of Nulls in your Java code and experience the power of Optionals
 date: "2019-10-09T15:52:00.000Z"
 description: "In Java 8, Optionals were introduced.
-They can help you getting rid of null values, null checks, and a whole class of possible bugs."
+They can help you getting rid of Null values, Null checks, and a whole class of possible bugs."
 ---

 In Java 8, Optionals were introduced.
 They can help you getting rid of Null values, Null checks, and a whole class of possible bugs.